 With the threat of harsher local restrictions coming into place, comes the uncertainty of booking a holiday that either requires you to use transport, or to drive many hours in a car.
 No one wants to book a holiday halfway across the UK, only to realise on the eve of said holiday that you can no longer travel outside of your town because local restrictions have suddenly tightened.

-For the older generation and people having to shield, the comfort of staying close to what’s familiar and safe, and limiting travel time, can be an attractive option when deciding on a getaway.
+For the older generation, the comfort of staying close to what’s familiar and safe, and limiting travel time, can be an attractive option when deciding on a getaway.
 If you go above and beyond to cater to these people in your community, guaranteeing extra precautions and safety measures in your hotel or B&B, then you might be able to assuage their anxiety and fears about spending time away from home.

 Don’t forget that one of the main advantages that small, family-run businesses have over huge hotel chains is intimacy with the local community.
 Marketing to your local community is also cost-effective, as there are a number of ways you can leverage your local knowledge and relationships to successfully promote your business.